How to talk to your doctor about antibiotics

 If you are feeling sick, you might think you need to use antibiotics.
 We sat down with pediatrician Timothy R. Shope, MD, MPH, to talk about why it’s important to use antibiotics when only necessary and appropriate.
 Here’s what you need to know.

 The Centers for Disease Control and Prevention says you should take antibiotics only when you need them.
 Antibiotics treat only certain infections caused by bacteria.
 These include conditions like strep throat, whooping cough, or urinary tract infections .

-Antibiotics will not work on viruses which cause :
+Antibiotics do not treat viruses that cause the following :

-- Longstanding nasal congestion caused by seasonal allergies.
+- Lasting nasal congestion caused by seasonal allergies

 You and your doctor can work together.
 While your doctor takes the lead, you play a big part.
 Your role is to be aware of your symptoms.
 This will help you give your doctor enough details to make the right choice about treatment.

 “I use the information that I get from a patient to determine whether an antibiotic is needed or not,” Shope explains.
 “Thinking about why you are going to the doctor before the visit will allow you to recall your symptoms and provide an efficient history that allows the doctor to make the best decision.”

 Think about what’s going on before your visit.
 Doing so will prepare you to answer these questions:

 - What’s been causing a problem?